Mineral Rights On A Producing Well

 Thank you and the very best New Year to all of you.

 I would recommend that you personally send or get an attorney in the area to send your concerns, demands or request by certified mail with a request for return receipts.
 It is best to send it to the legal dept. as well as their land department.
 This is really the only way you have proof that you have contacted them legally.
-"Time Marches On".
+“Time Marches On.”
 The clock is ticking fast.
 Get your money.

 Fay Donovan said:

 I finally reached a person, Tom Harkins, at Oasis.
 He is a supv to the person I have been trying to reach.
 He returned my call on 12/10.
 He apologized and said he would investigate.
-On 12/11 he reported he found the ppwk I fax'd and said he would look into it and would get back to me by 12/13.
+On 12/11 he reported he found the paperwork I faxed and said he would look into it and would get back to me by 12/13.
 He seems to be sincere about helping me and I have a pretty good feeling about it.
-Again thanks to all of you and I'll let you know what I find out.
+Again thanks to all of you and I’ll let you know what I find out.

 Ms. Abney,